Top 7 Gardening Experts on Common Garden Pests and Natural Pests Control

 If that doesn’t work and you have a cat, putting some cat excrement at the entrance is also a pretty effective deterrent.

-See also 10 Easy-to-grow Bulbs for a Garish Garden (Expert Ideas)
+See also 10 Easy-to-grow Root Vegetables For a Healthy Garden (with Expert Recommendations)

 Deers, rabbits, and other mammal pests